Pope John XXIII: Priesthood

 During World War I, Roncalli was drafted into the Royal Italian Army as a sergeant, serving in the medical corps as a stretcher-bearer and as a chaplain.
-After being discharged from the army in early 1919, he was named spiritual director of the seminary.
+After being honorably discharged from the army in early 1919, he was named spiritual director of the seminary.
 On 7 May 1921, Roncalli was appointed a Domestic Prelate of His Holiness, which gave him the title of Monsignor.
-On 6 November, he travelled to Rome where he was scheduled to meet the Pope.
+On 6 November, he travelled to Rome where he met the Pope.
 After their meeting, Pope Benedict XV appointed him as the Italian president of the Society for the Propagation of the Faith.
 Roncalli would recall Benedict XV as being the most sympathetic of the popes he had met.